Eswatini

 U.S. Litigation: D.V.D. v.
 Department of Homeland Security

 On July 15, 2025, the United States deported to Eswatini five men from Vietnam, Yemen, Cuba, Jamaica, and Laos.
-On October 6, 2025, ten additional men from countries including Cambodia, Chad, Cuba, Ethiopia, Haiti, the Philippines, and Vietnam were deported from the United States to Eswatini.
+On October 6, 2025, the United States deported another ten men from countries including Cambodia, Chad, Cuba, Ethiopia, Haiti, the Philippines, and Vietnam.
+On March 11, 2026, four additional men from Somalia, Tanzania and Sudan were deported to Eswatini.
+At least three of the men who were forcibly transferred on these flights—including a man from Chad—had been granted humanitarian protection by U.S. immigration judges that prohibited them from being sent to their countries.

-All but one of the 15 men remain arbitrarily detained.
+All but two of the 19 men remain arbitrarily detained.
 The indefinite nature of their detention has taken a serious mental toll on many of the men.
-In October 2025, a Cuban man who was on the July flight went on a hunger strike for a month – until he started showing signs of organ failure – to protest the conditions of his detention, including his ongoing confinement and lack of access to legal counsel.
+In October 2025, a Cuban man who was on the July flight went on a hunger strike for a month—until he started showing signs of organ failure—to protest the conditions of his detention, including his ongoing confinement and lack of access to legal counsel.
 Terrified of being imprisoned in Eswatini forever, another man repeatedly told his attorney that the prison there never lets people go.
-The prison does not have air conditioning, making the hot, humid summer months especially uncomfortable for the men..
+One man told his attorney that he feels like a caged animal with no end in sight.
+The prison does not have air conditioning, making the hot, humid summer months especially uncomfortable for the men.
 Food is insufficient, medication is scarce, and requests often go unmet or are belatedly met.

 The U.S. government claimed that the removal of the first group of men to Eswatini was necessary because the home countries of the men refused to accept their returns, a claim disavowed by the government of Jamaica, which subsequently helped arrange the repatriation of Orville Etoria, a Jamaican citizen.
 Etoria had lived in the United States for nearly five decades—since he arrived in the country at age 12 in 1976—before he was forcibly sent to Eswatini and imprisoned there for two months.